zed-industries/zed/docs/src/configuring-zed.md

 2. `prefer_line` (deprecated, same as `none`)
 3. `editor_width` to wrap lines that overflow the editor width
 4. `preferred_line_length` to wrap lines that overflow `preferred_line_length` config value
+5. `bounded` to wrap lines at the preferred line length or the editor width (whichever is smaller).

 ## Wrap Guides (Vertical Rulers)